UNPAID LEAVES OF ABSENCE

 4. Then applicants from Group A shall be selected by lot until the total number of personal leaves approved equals the maximum.

-7. Study – A leave related to the teacher’s certification major or minor or study required to meet eligibility requirements for a certificate other than that held by the teacher (or study, research or special teaching assignment involving probable advantage to the school system) may be granted.
+7. Study – A leave related to the educator’s certification major or minor or study required to meet eligibility requirements for a certificate other than that held by the educator (or study, research or special teaching assignment involving probable advantage to the school system) may be granted.
 If said leave is taken with the mutual consent of both parties, the regular salary increment shall be allowed.

-3. A teacher on an approved leave of absence shall notify the Office of Human Resources by April 15 of his/her intent to return for the following school year.
-A teacher on approved leave of absence who wishes to extend his/her leave for the following school year shall make his/her request for such extension to the Office of Human Resources on or before April 15 of the current school year.
+3. April 15 of their intent to return for the following school year.
+An educator on approved leave of absence who wishes to extend their leave for the following school year shall make their request for such extension to the Office of Human Resources on or before April 15 of the current school year.
 Should such leaves occur after April 15, intent to return or extend shall be indicated in the initial request.
 Failure to file notice of intent to extend will result in the employee being placed on active employment status for the following school year and assigned in accordance with the applicable provisions of this agreement.
-The Board will notify the Association President of the status of all teachers on leave, including those teachers not conforming to this requirement.
+The Board will notify the Association President of the status of all educators on leave, including those educators not conforming to this requirement.

-4. All teachers returning from leave pursuant to Article VII shall be offered positions, providing they are qualified and certified, before any new teacher is assigned.
+4. All educators returning from leave pursuant to Article VII shall be offered positions, providing they are qualified and certified, before any new educator is assigned.

-5. A teacher returning from a leave of ninety-five (95) work days or less will be returned to an existing position per the administrative guidelines.
+5. An educator returning from a leave of ninety-five (95) work days or less will be returned to an existing position per the administrative guidelines.
 Paid sick leave including leave days from sick bank, which immediately precede a personal illness or disability leave (Article VIII B 2), shall be counted toward these ninety-five (95) days.

-6. A teacher wishing to return from a leave of ninety-six (96) days or more shall be placed in his/her proper place on the seniority list and shall be placed per the administrative guidelines.
+6. An educator wishing to return from a leave of ninety-six (96) days or more shall be placed in his/her proper place on the seniority list and shall be placed per the administrative guidelines.

-8. Nothing in this contract regarding return from leave procedures shall be deemed to supersede the tenure rights of any teachers affected by such return from leave.
+8. Nothing in this contract regarding return from leave procedures shall be deemed to supersede the tenure rights of any educators affected by such return from leave.